 Where can I travel to?

-The FCO have listed which countries are exempt from their travel advice against all but essential travel.
+The FCDO have listed which countries are exempt from their travel advice against all but essential travel.

-If you choose to travel against FCO advice, your travel insurance will be made invalid and you won’t be covered.
+If you choose to travel against FCDO advice, your travel insurance will be made invalid and you won’t be covered.

-Before you set off, make sure you check with the FCO’s travel advice and local government advice that your destination is safe to visit.
+Before you set off, make sure you check with the FCDO’s travel advice and local government advice that your destination is safe to visit.

 Will travel be cheaper after COVID-19?